Professor Wen is a theoretical and observational seismologist and

 of the Earth and its change with time,

-composition of the mantle, and
+composition of the Earth and Martian mantle, and

 develops geodynamical models of how Earth's internal

-govern the Earth's continental drift, surface uplift,
+processes govern the Earth's continental drift, surface uplift,

 surface large igneous province, geochemistry,